• Skip to primary navigation

 • Use a jumbo boba straw to enjoy this delicious drink.
 Regular straws won't work in this recipe.
 If you can't get your hands on a glass boba straw, you can use a spoon.

-What is boba tea smoothie made of?
+What is a boba tea smoothie made of?

 Contrary to bubble milk tea where you'd usually have black tea with a little bit of milk, this boba smoothie doesn't include any tea.
 Instead, it combines bananas, strawberries, and coconut milk into a delicious and creamy smoothie.